 While the control cuts a thread, the feed-rate override knob is disabled.
-The feed-rate override knob is still active to a limited extent,
+The spindle-speed override knob is still active to a limited extent.

-Cycle 830 runs the overrun Q466 following the programmed contour.
-Take the available space into account.
+Cycle 830 executes the overrun Q466 following the programmed contour.
+There is a danger of collision!